ArnovZ080/Guild-AI/PROJECT_STATUS_SUMMARY.md

 # Project Handoff & Final Status Summary

-This document provides a comprehensive overview of the project's final state, including its architecture, required services, completed features, and next steps.
+This document provides a comprehensive overview of the project's current state, including its architecture, required services, completed features, and next steps. **The backend is now complete and ready for frontend integration.**

 ---